Aerex0/Word_Builder/README.md

 # Word Builder Game

 ## Overview
 Word Builder Game is a fast-paced typing and reaction game built with Pygame.
 Players catch falling letters with their mouse to build words before the timer runs out.
-The game offers three difficulty levels—Easy, Medium, and Hard—each with varying letter speeds and counts.
-Created by Suyash Ranjan.
+The game offers three difficulty levels—Easy, Medium, or Hard—each with varying letter speeds and counts.
+Created by Suyash Ranjan (GitHub: [Aerex0](https://github.com/Aerex0)).

 ## Features
 - **Dynamic Gameplay**: Catch falling letters to form words under a time limit.
 - **Difficulty Levels**: Choose from Easy, Medium, or Hard modes with different speeds and letter counts.
 - **Visual Effects**: Includes particle effects for letter captures and glowing word progress indicators.
-- **Word List**: Loads words from an external file (`Word_Builder_Wordlists.txt`) or uses a default list if the file is missing.
+- **Word List**: Loads words from `Word_Builder_Wordlists.txt`, filtered from `/usr/share/dict/wordlists-probable.txt` to include only words without numbers, or uses a default list if the file is missing.
 - **Fullscreen Support**: Adapts to any screen resolution with a fullscreen display.

 ## Installation